kubawn/RRProject/README.md

 ## The Goal To The Project

-The goal of this project is to simulate the market making trading strategy proposed in the paper "High-frequency trading in a limit order book" by Marco Avellaneda and Sasha Stoikov on a random walk stock price model.
+The goal of this repository is to replicate the market making trading strategy proposed in the paper "High-frequency trading in a limit order book" by Marco Avellaneda and Sasha Stoikov on a random walk stock price model.
 We aim to understand the behavior of stock prices in a high-frequency trading environment and validate our simulation model against the results provided in the paper.

 ## Set Up for Environment and Packages: